Khamgaon: Climate

-Khamgaon has experiences a hot semi-arid climate (Köppen classification: BSh), characterized by hot summers, a moderate monsoon season with significant rainfall, and mild, pleasant winters.
+Khamgaon has experienced a hot semi-arid climate (Köppen classification: BSh), characterized by hot summers, a moderate monsoon season with significant rainfall, and mild, pleasant winters.
 The hottest month is May, with temperatures potentially reaching 42.2 °C. Khamgaon experiences a pronounced wet season from June to September, coinciding with the southwest monsoon, which brings the majority of the city’s annual rainfall.
 The wettest month is July, with an average precipitation of 212 mm (8.35 inches). while the coldest average is in January.